OPINION. Fiscal adjustment, taxation and the parallel universe

 Even if CARF abandons its mission of ensuring impartiality in the resolution of tax disputes to become a machine for grinding taxpayers, it is clear that the victims will seek help from the Judiciary – as they have always done.

-In Dom Casmurro, Bentinho, who was not very good at it, talks about Escobar, his friend who is very well versed in mathematics: “Growing up on my parents’ spelling, it was difficult for me to hear such blasphemies, but I didn’t dare refute him.
-However, I said some words of defense, to which he replied that arithmetical ideas could go on to infinity, with the advantage that they were easier to manipulate.”
+In Dom Casmurro, Bentinho, who was not very good at it, talks regarding Escobar, his friend who is very well versed in mathematics: “Growing up on my parents’ spelling, it was difficult for me to hear such blasphemies, but I didn’t dare refute him.
+However, I said some words of defense, to which he replied that arithmetical ideas might go on to infinity, with the advantage that they were easier to manipulate.”

 Luiz Gustavo Bichara is a partner at Bichara Advogados.